Freada Kapor Klein: Personal life

-Freada Klein met Mitch Kapor during her time at Lotus.
+Freada Klein met Mitch Kapor during her time at Lotus Development.
 In the 1990s, they began a relationship and eventually married.
 Although never calling for an outright ban, Kapor Klein is largely opposed to office romances and believes that harassment can often result when they are executed poorly.
 On their decision to wait, she stated "he was smart enough as the CEO to not hit on the person who co-founded the first group on sexual harassment in the U.S. He's very bright."

 Kapor and Kapor Klein moved to the Bay Area in 1999 and lived in Oakland, California, with her stepson Adam and stepdaughter Molly.
 The couple attempted to build a large home in Berkeley, California, described as "akin to an office building" by environmental groups.
 They managed to obtain approval but nevertheless put the lot up for sale in 2016.

 Kapor Klein was on the Board of Trustees of the Summer Science Program from 2004 to 2006.
 Her husband, also a board member, had been a student of the program in 1966.
 She has challenged millennials working on diversity to inform themselves about the movement's history and learn "how recent and how complicated the whole issue of stereotyping and limiting opportunity" is.